evendoom/match_me/README.md

 At the bottom of this page, the user can also find the same footer as in the start page section.
 The copyright text at the left side can be clicked, leading the user back to the main page.

 When the game is complete, the user is taken to a game over [page](assets/wireframes/game_over.png).
-The text on this page changes dinamically, depending on whether the user won or lost the game.
+The text on this page changes dynamically, depending on whether the user won or lost the game.
 This subsection also includes a "Replay" button that takes the user back to the game page, allowing them to play a new game.
 The usual footer and all its functionality can also be found at the bottom of the game over subsection.

 The game page incorporates audio effects that are triggered when the following events take place: